Scalable Reactive Atomistic Dynamics with GAIA: GAIA framework

 \section{GAIA framework}

-The GAIA framework aims to provide comprehensive training data that enable a~single MLIP model to generalize across crystalline, amorphous, molecular, and interfacial systems.
+The GAIA framework aims to provide comprehensive training data that enable a single MLIP model to generalize across crystalline, amorphous, molecular, and interfacial systems.
 It consists of two main modules: the data-generator (DG), which produces a broad spectrum of atomic arrangements by introducing multiple physics-inspired structure builders, and the data-improver (DI), which augments them through coverage-enhancing sampling of structural space.
-The DG module generates DFT-labeled configurations from user-provided simple seed components---such as H$_2$O, CO$_2$, Pt(111)---using six builders: Checkerboard, Bulk, Slab, Adatom, Admol, and Nanoreactor$^+$ (Fig.~\ref{fig:fig2}a).
-The first five builders generate structures by varying the input seed structures according to predefined protocols.
-In contrast, Nanoreactor$^+$ facilitates the modeling of chemical transformation and produces previously inaccessible non-equilibrium configurations.
-Together, these builders generate periodic bulk, surface, mixed-composition, and reactive configurations, thereby expanding the diversity of the training data (Supplementary Fig.~\ref{sfig:dg} and Methods~\ref{method:dg}).
-The clustered embedding observed in Fig.~\ref{fig:fig2}b highlights the complementary sampling patterns of different builders and shows that configurations generated by Nanoreactor$^+$ occupy regions of structural space distinct from those of the other builders.
-The DI module generates additional training data, targeting regions underrepresented in the DG stages or those with high model errors (Fig.~\ref{fig:fig2}c).
-It is a novel method that serves as a cost-efficient alternative to approaches primarily based on brute-force oversampling~\cite{BCD19,LMEF25_m} or those relying on the guidance of models trained earlier~\cite{KBLL23,OSKO23,ZMJK24}.
-The identification of the improvable regions is performed by data categorization based on $d_{\Lambda}$, which quantifies diversity across atomic configurations (Method~\ref{method:di}).
-Fig.~\ref{fig:fig2}d compares structures generated by the DG and DI modules in terms of total energy and $d_{\Lambda}$.
-The DI module extends sampling into regions scarcely populated by DG, as seen in the marginal distributions, thereby enhancing coverage of diverse configurations.
-Both DG and DI are fully automated and require no prior domain knowledge, providing a scalable alternative to conventional manual curation or other computationally costly approaches that have constrained the scope of MLIP datasets.
+The DG module generates DFT-labeled snapshots from simple user-provided seed components---such as H$_2$O, CO$_2$, Pt(111)---using six builders: Checkerboard, Bulk, Slab, Adatom, Admol, and Nanoreactor$^+$ (Fig.~\ref{fig:fig2}a).
+The first five builders generate structures by varying the input seed components according to predefined protocols.
+In contrast, Nanoreactor$^+$ systematically uses metadynamics to explore chemical transformations, producing non-equilibrium data points that are crucial for describing reactions involving metals and nonmetals.
+Together, these builders generate periodic bulk, surface, mixed-composition, and reactive configurations, thereby expanding the diversity of the training data (Methods~\ref{method:dg} and Supplementary Figs.~\ref{sfig:dg}~and~\ref{sfig:nano}).
+The clustered embedding observed in Fig.~\ref{fig:fig2}b highlights the complementary sampling patterns of different builders and shows that structures generated by Nanoreactor$^+$ occupy regions of structural space distinct from those of the other builders.
+The DI module generates additional training data, targeting regions that are underrepresented in the DG-generated set or in which the trained model exhibits high prediction errors (Fig.~\ref{fig:fig2}c).
+It serves as a more scalable alternative to existing approaches that rely on dense sampling of candidate structures~\cite{BCD19,LMEF25} or on the guidance of iteratively trained models~\cite{KBLL23,OSKO23,ZMJK24}.
+The DI module identifies the improvable regions by performing data categorization in a two-dimensional space spanned by the total energy and the atom–atom distance diversity $d_{\Lambda}$, which quantifies diversity across atomic configurations (Methods~\ref{method:di}).
+Fig.~\ref{fig:fig2}d visualizes this space, comparing the distributions of structures generated by the DG and DI modules.
+The DI module extends sampling into regions scarcely populated by DG, as seen in the marginal distributions, thereby enhancing the coverage of configuration space.
+Both DG and DI are automated and require only minimal domain knowledge, offering greater scalability than conventional manual curation or other computationally costly workflows that can yield MLIP datasets with relatively limited scope.
+Further methodological comparisons with prior work are provided in Supplementary Note~\ref{supp:related_work}.